 Today’s new furnaces with Energy Star ratings mean a reduction in energy costs of up to 40%.
 Many of these new units are also eligible for rebates by state or federal agencies.

-If you are not quite ready to buy that new furnace, maintaining your current unit becomes much more important.
+If you are not quite ready to replace your unit with a new heater installation, maintaining your current one becomes even more important.
 Your old furnace may just be in need of a few simple repairs to increase its efficiency and avoid the costs of a brand new unit.
-At Anderson Plumbing, Heating and Air, we can help you make the right choice for your furnace needs, always considering your unique situation.
-If we can answer any questions, please contact us.